phoenixnap/ruby-sdk-bmc/CONTRIBUTING.md

 In your IDE:

 * Update the tests package with matching payloads and endpoints from the new spec changelog where applicable.
-* Add or update tests manually as needed.

 ### 4. Merge the release PR